KuskIV/ml_exam_notes/Talking_paper/ExamInfo_and_pensum.md

 At the exam, you randomly pick 2 topics, one each from Manfred's and Thomas's part.
 For each topic you first have approx. 4 minutes to give a short presentation based on your notes and/or self study notebooks.
 The only material that should be shown on the computer are self study notebooks.
 Do not prepare extra slides for your presentations.
 If you do not want to base your presentation on self study material, you can use the whiteboard to support your presentation with a little example.

 The presentation is followed by a question and answer period of another 4 minutes.
-For both your presentation and the question and anser part it is important that underlying models and learning techniques are described in a technically precise manner, and that you can relate the practical experimentation performed in the self studies with scikit-learn and Pytorch to the general theory presented in the lectures.
+For both your presentation and the question and answer part it is important that underlying models and learning techniques are described in a technically precise manner, and that you can relate the practical experimentation performed in the self studies with scikit-learn and Pytorch to the general theory presented in the lectures.
 Random example: you should be able to explain the meaning of the parameter setting “activation='logistic',solver='lbfgs'” for neural networks in scikit-learn.

 The following is the list of topics, together with a few keywords outlining the scope of each topic: